Uganda Tax Calculator (2026)

 Frequently asked questions

-Uganda has a progressive tax system with five brackets.
-On 50 million UGX annually, you'd pay 0% on the first 2.82 million (tax-free band), then 10% on the next 1.2 million, 20% on the next 900,000, and 30% on the remaining 45.08 million, resulting in a total income tax of approximately 13.8 million UGX before social contributions and local taxes.
+Uganda uses a progressive tax system with five income brackets.
+On 5 million UGX, you would pay 0% on the first 2.82 million (nil band), 10% on the next 1.2 million, and 30% on the remaining 0.98 million, resulting in approximately 414,000 UGX in income tax.
+Your actual take-home will also be reduced by social contributions like NSSF (5%) and Local Service Tax (1%).

-The National Social Security Fund (NSSF) is a mandatory employee contribution of 5% on your gross earnings in Uganda.
-Unlike income tax deductions, NSSF contributions are not deductible from your taxable income, so you pay both NSSF and income tax on your full salary.
+Yes, the National Social Security Fund (NSSF) requires a 5% employee contribution on your gross income, and this is mandatory for most workers.
+However, NSSF contributions are not tax deductible, meaning you pay income tax on your full salary before the NSSF is deducted.

 Other tax calculators